Quick Mozzarella- Microwave and no Microwave

 - Now, ladle two fresh cups of hot water onto the curd again, making sure it's covered.
 Allow it to warm for another 2-3 minutes.

-- Put on your rubber gloves (unless you do this all the time and have lost feeling in your hands too!).
-Feel the curd and see if it feels softer and more rubbery than before.
+- Put on your rubber gloves or use two spoons now.
+Gather and feel the curd.
+It should come together and feel more rubbery than before.
 Try to press it together gently and fold it a couple of times.

-- Proceed with shaping as described in Step 8 below.
+- For more shaping details Step 8 below.

 Repeat heating, stretching and salting on the remaining 3 portions of curd.
 If temperamental curds just won't stretch, do not despair.
 Just fold, salt, and press warm curds into a bowl to shape them that way.
 Practice, practice!
 It is better to under-stretch and enjoy a tender farmer's cheese wheel than to overheat and over handle and end up with a dry rubber ball.